LeoPGB/SAP-Verilog/README.md

 # SAP-Verilog
-A SAP(SImple as Possible) computer project for college
+A SAP(SImple as Possible) computer in verilog language project for college